Key Takeaways

 China, cradle of silk

-China is considered the birthplace of sericulture because it is there that silk was invented 5,000 years ago.
+China is considered the birthplace of sericulture because it is where silk was invented 5,000 years ago.
 The country met several favorable conditions for the development of this textile.

 Mulberry cultivation in China

-• The mulberry, whose leaves feed silkworms, was indigenous to certain Chinese regions.
+- The mulberry tree, whose leaves feed silkworms, was indigenous to certain regions of China.

 Silkworm breeding

-• The species Bombyx mori was present in the wild and was gradually domesticated.
+- The species Bombyx mori occurred in the wild and was gradually domesticated.

 The birth of sericulture

-• The Chinese have developed techniques for breeding silkworms and making silk from cocoons.
+- The Chinese developed techniques for breeding silkworms and making silk from cocoons.

 Silk, a luxurious fabric reserved for the elite